Getting Started with NodeBalancers

 Configuring a NodeBalancer

 Sticking with the simple web application example above, the backend Linode currently powering it must have a private IP address.
-If it does not, add one now – this will also be a good opportunity to do the same for the database server, since private network traffic is unbilled.
+If it does not, add one now and configure the Linode for static networking – this will also be a good opportunity to do the same for the database server, since private network traffic is unbilled.
 Reboot if necessary, and configure your web application to respond on the private IP address, if it is not already.

-Visit the NodeBalancers page in the Linode Manager and select Add a NodeBalancer.
+Visit the NodeBalancers tab in the Linode Manager.